ORESoftware/live-mutex/README.md

 # Live-Mutex

+### Disclaimer

+Test and works on Ubuntu.
+Does not seem to work on MacOS.
+The uWS library that is used by live-mutex apparently is not working on MacOS.
+I am inquiring about that.
+This library will definitely not work on Windows.

 ## About

 This library is useful for developers who need a multi-process locking mechanism, but may find it